Want to hear my lazy girl hacks and tricks for getting the family fed dinner in under 30 minutes?

-My 3 Top Ways to Get Dinner on the Table in Under an Hour (and keep your weeknight sanity intact!)
+My 3 Top Ways to Get Dinner on the Table in Under 30 Minutes (and keep your weeknight sanity intact!)

 1. Oh, bless the wonderful Instant Pot

-I know this isn’t yet a staple device in everyone’s homes, but I feel as though it will be eventually.
+I know the Instant Pot isn’t yet a staple device in everyone’s homes, but I feel as though it will be eventually.

 The other day we wanted a spaghetti bolognese, but I forgot to pull ground beef out of the freezer.
 It went into the Instant Pot for 15 minutes, cooked it from frozen, and I added it to the sauce.
 I mean, the future is here, guys.
 And it’s a countertop kitchen device made in Canada and shipped to me from Amazon.